Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 In the user interface, this value is composed with two decimal values (`xsd:decimal`), separated by a `,`.
 In the database, it is stored the same and as a geographic WKT point.
 In the api, the value is a string compliant with [geo:kmlLiteral].

-Note: to avoid issues with json implementations of clients, check the cast to float when extracting it, in particular to be compatible with [w3c geolocation api].
+Furthermore, the geolocation position is appended to be compatible with the [w3c geolocation api].
+It avoids issues with json implementations of clients when casting to float when extracting it.

 ***Important***: Unlike the data type Geography, the order of values is latitude then longitude.
 WKT uses `Point(x y)`, so the representation of a geographic